 Funding comes primarily from VDOT and the Federal Highway Administration of the U.S. Department of Transportation.

-The University of Virginia benefits from its partnership with VDOT through the use of the VCTIR’s state-of-the-art labs and equipment, teaching expertise of VCTIR’s scientists and financial support for U.Va.’s faculty and students, primarily through the School of Engineering and Applied Science.
+The University of Virginia benefits from its partnership with VDOT through the use of the VTRC’s state-of-the-art labs and equipment, teaching expertise of VTRC’s scientists and financial support for U.Va.’s faculty and students, primarily through the School of Engineering and Applied Science.

 VDOT, in turn, gains from the broad array of academic resources at U.Va. that can be applied to the complex problems and issues that characterize transportation in the 21st century.

 The Smart Travel Lab, in U.Va.’s Center for Transportation Studies, is the most visible of these resources.
-Jointly run by U.Va. and VCTIR, the lab supports research and education in intelligent transportation systems.
+Jointly run by U.Va. and VTRC, the lab supports research and education in intelligent transportation systems.

 The lab links directly to VDOT’s Traffic Operations Centers so it can receive real-time ITS data.
 This allows students to create more effective ITS applications and systems.